ShoYamanishi/TFStackDecoder/README.md

 from TFStackDecoder.stack_decoder import StackDecoderPath

 # This is a replacement to evaluate() defined in the NMT tutorial
-# It does not generate for attention plots.
+# It does not generate data for attention plots.
 # It generates N-best sentences in the descending order of probability.

 def evaluate_nbest(sentence):